crmrajat/fullstack/README.md

 # fullstack

-This is a practice project that i have create to learn MERN Stack
+This is a practice project that i have created to learn MERN Stack